HeroJourneyClub/hasura-allow-list-manager/README.md

 ## How it works

 The local queries, mutations, and subscriptions defined in `.graphql` or `.gql` files will be compared with the remote Hasura server.
-The new definitions will be sent to Hasura and the existing ones will be compared and the difference between them will be shown.
-The replacement will be done by removing the remote query and replacing it with the local query.
+The allow list manager will fetch all allowed queries from the remote Hasura instance, add new queries, update existing ones and store the final query_collection files locally.
+Make sure to apply the new metadata to hasura after the allow list manager ran.

 ### Versioning behavior